HiT-JEPA: A Hierarchical Self-supervised Trajectory Embedding Framework for Similarity Computation: Experiments

 First, we freeze the context encoders and predictors across all levels in a pre-trained HiT-JEPA.
 Then we encode and predict the masked trajectory representations to simulate the training process, and encode the full trajectory representations to simulate the inference process.
 Next, we concatenate and tune a 2-layer MLP for each of the representations to decode to the hexagonal grid cell embeddings to which they belong.
 We denote the decoded predicted masked trajectory representations as $S_{1}$ and the decoded encoded full trajectory representations as $S_{2}$.
 Finally, for each trajectory position, we search for the $k$ most similar embeddings in the spatial region embedding set $\mathcal{H}$ and retrieve their hexagonal cell IDs.
 We choose $k=3$ in our visualizations.

 Fig. \ref{fig:first} shows the comparisons between decoded cells (orange hexagons) and masked points (gray points) labeled as ``targets''.
 The decoded locations lie in close proximity to their corresponding masked targets, confirming that the model effectively learns accurate representations for masked points during training.
 Fig. \ref{fig:second} overlays the decoded cells green hexagons) on each blue trajectory point, demonstrating that the model can encode each point with even greater accuracy with access to the full trajectory during inference.
+We further visualize the clustering of HiT-JEPA embeddings in \ref{cluster}. \looseness -1